2023 Most Popular Biomedical Engineering Bachelor's Degree Schools in Connecticut

 Women make up 43% of the bio engineering majors at the school.

-A rank of #5 on this year’s list means Trinity College is a great place for biomedical engineering students working on their bachelor’s degree.
-Located in the city of Hartford, Trinity Bantams is a private not-for-profit college with a small student population.
+The in-demand bachelor’s degree programs at Trinity College helped the school earn the #5 place on this year’s ranking of the most popular biomedical engineering schools in Connecticut.
+Located in the medium-sized city of Hartford, Trinity Bantams is a private not-for-profit college with a small student population.

 Explore all the Most Popular Biomedical Engineering Schools in the New England Area or other specific states within that region.